bridieotoole/codewords/readme.md

 # Codewords Studio Semester 2 2020

-## Dabbling in the world of E-Lit, Pseudo Code, Processing and all in between.
+## Dabbling in the world of E-Lit, Machinima, Pseudo Code, Processing and all in between.

 ### <a href='https://bridieotoole.github.io/codewords/week_01/'>Week 01</a>  |  Introduction